eggls6/REU-Summer-2021/README.md

 # REU-Summer-2021
-Determing the degree of obstruction of Solar System object observations by current Starlink satellites in the LSST field of view.
+This project assesses the magnitude of obstruction of Solar System object observations by current Starlink satellites in the LSST field of view.

 ## Table of contents
 * [Background](#background)